35 new coronavirus cases in Aiken County; new deaths under investigation

 A total of four deaths are being investigated for coronavirus causes in Aiken County as of July 22.

-A free coronavirus testing clinic is being offered in Aiken from 8:30 a.m. and 1:30 p.m.
+A free coronavirus testing clinic is being offered in Aiken from 8:30 a.m. to 1:30 p.m.
 Thursday at Citizens Park, 1060 Banks Mill Road S.E., on Aiken's Southside.

 The mobile clinic, which is being provided by Aiken Regional Medical Centers in partnership with S.C.
 DHEC, will test any legal adult with a state-issued South Carolina identification for free.
 Coronavirus symptoms and health insurance are not required to get a free COVID-19 test during the clinic.